 Stopping the medication:

-You do not need to taper off or reduce the dose of medication before stopping it.
+At lower doses you probably do not need to taper off or reduce the dose of medication before stopping it.
+At higher doses, you may experience withdrawal symptoms with abrupt discontinuation, and a taper is likely preferable.

 Dosing Schedule: